carbon-language/carbon-lang/docs/design/pattern-matching.md

 that code later in a file does not affect the interpretation of code earlier in the file.

-Also, I think this is too strict.
+We should consider if this is too strict.
 A weaker property that we could aim for instead is: the overload selected only depends on the arguments, not the location of the call site.
 In particular if we define the overload of `f` taking a `Foo` together with the definition of `Foo`, then any call site that can have a value of type `Foo` to pass to `f` would also see the overload of `f` taking